-The Rocky Mountain Coaster opened in 2018 and it had been on my family’s bucket list since then.
-I’d never been on an Alpine Slide and wasn’t sure what to expect.
-The Rocky Mountain Coaster was so much fun!
-You can’t see the top from where you start so I wasn’t sure how long the ride would be.
-I was surprised to keep going up and up and up.
+The Rocky Mountain Coaster opened in 2018 and had been on my family’s bucket list ever since.
+I’d never even been on an alpine slide so I wasn’t sure what to expect.
+We all loved it!
+Riding an individual roller coaster car through the beautiful Colorado forest is an epic experience.
+The top isn’t visible from where you start and the coaster seemed to keep going up and up and up.
+It is such a rush speeding down the mountain and around the hairpin turns.
 Each car has brakes so you can control how fast or slow you go on the way down.
-It is such a rush speeding down the mountain and around the hairpin turns.
-We all loved it!
+We have been back to Copper Mountain every summer to ride the coaster.

 Rocky Mountain Coaster Price and Restrictions

-One ride is $20 if you book online and $25 at the window.
-Kids ride free with paying adult.
+One ride is $30 if you book online and $35 at the window.
+Kids ride free with a paying adult.